ENG 571 Theory of Energy & Sustainable Engineering

 ENG 572 Professional Practicum

 Internship or equivalent experience as it relates to the student's field of study.
 Student will complete a comprehensive written report, develop a website, and/or give an oral presentation that relates to his/her internship experience.
 This course is to be taken in conjunction with an internship if a student wants to get credit for the experience.
-Prior to registering for this course, student must receive instructor approval.
+Prior to registering for this course, student must submit a proposal and receive site supervisor and instructor approval.

 ENG 573 Capstone Project